onuragtas/refilemanager/README.md

 ```
 default list path is uploads/images/.

-If you select the file in the opened window to set #iconlink value and image src
+If you select the file in the opened window to set #iconlink value and image src, duplicate fields[] like example